onpointtech/agency-portal-v2/README.md

   ]
 ```
 #### 6. Editing the components live
-We will assume you are doing an ng serve while the app is importing a component that is being edited
+We will assume you are doing an ng serve while the app is importing a component/library that is being edited.
 Instead of our usual build library we will use the `--watch` to have the changes compiled live

 `ng build library-name --watch`